getsentry/sentry-docs/src/collections/_documentation/accounts/teams.md

 sidebar_order: 2
 ---

-Teams are a workflow feature in Sentry used to denote two things in Sentry: access, and structure.
-They are used to reflect the various departments and initiatives within a company's engineering organization.
+Teams are a workflow feature in Sentry that reflect the various departments and initiatives within a company's engineering organization.
+They are used to denote two things: access, and structure.
+By leveraging teams, an organization can introduce a sense of hierarchy, and route engineering groups directly to the projects that they work on.

-## Team Hierarchy

-From an organizational standpoint, teams in Sentry can be used to as a means to display relevant projects to the engineers who directly work on them.

 {% asset team-list-example.png %}